mfarme/herald/README.md

-# SafetyBench
+# HERALD
-An in-development Benchmark for Evaluating Crisis Detection and Response in Large Language Models
+Harm Evaluation and Risk Assessment for Language Detection An in-development Benchmark for Evaluating Crisis Detection and Response in Large Language Models

 ## Overview

-SafetyBench is a framework for generating and evaluating conversational safety datasets.
+HERALD is a framework for generating and evaluating conversational safety datasets.
 It provides two main capabilities:

 1. Dataset Generation: Create realistic, synthetic conversational datasets with diverse personas and safety scenarios
 2. Safety Evaluation: Assess AI models' ability to detect and respond to safety risks in conversations